Teeth - problems with teeth

 - "When you have a check-up the dentist gives you a sticker if you are cleaning your teeth properly".

-- "When the dentist pulled my teeth out they bled for a while.
+- "When the dentist pulled my tooth out it bled for a while.
 I had to put this thing in my mouth until it stopped bleeding".

 - "My grandad told me about going to the dentist when he was a kid.
 I'm glad that I live now!"